-All Equality and Diversity Training can be booked online through the TURAS system which replaced the previous AT System in August 2018.
+All Equality and Diversity Training can be booked online through the TURAS system.
 All attendees are required to sign in at each Seminar.
 Attendance records are then fed into TURAS.
 This information then populates the "My Learning Record" of each member of staff.